JayHenry07/JayHenry07/README.md

 ### Welcome 👋

-I am a graduate from the University of Central Florida with a Bachelor's Degree in Computer Engineering.
+I am a graduate from the University of Central Florida with a Bachelor's degree in Computer Engineering.
 <br/>
 I am currently a Software Engineer at SkillStorm.